Heard of the ketogenic diet? It’s a weight-loss method benefiting health.

 Healthy doses of caffeine increases metabolism and promotes weight loss.

-Final Thoughts: When you’re on a ketogenic diet, you can see better results by taking some supplements.
+Bottom Line: When you’re on a ketogenic diet, you can see better results by taking some supplements.
 A few of the most beneficial are whey, caffeine, creatine, and MCT oil.

 Questions about the Ketogenic Diet Weight Loss Plan

-You probably have a lot of questions regarding the ketogenic diet.
+You have a lot of questions regarding the ketogenic diet.
 Here are some of the ones we get most often.

 Does the keto diet cause muscle loss?